News

 One of the things I love about Uber-ing is hearing the stories of those who get in my car.
 People going about their daily life makes for fascinating listening.

-Not surprisingly, in this online age, there are a lot of people working in IT and it's at these times I ask, "what exactly do you do", often followed by "anything to do with cyber security?"
+Not surprisingly, in this online age, there are a lot of people working in IT and it's at these times I ask, "what do you do in IT?"

 My ears really prick up when the passenger goes straight to "I work in cyber security".
 It doesn't happen all the time but, when it does, I'm ready to pounce.